 According to the university’s official website, the breakdown of tuition includes a payment of $163 in student fees.

-To make the most out of their university experience and tuition, Nazim suggested students struggling with stress branch out and use services available to them, such as the sleep lounge which provides students a private place to get away from the hustle of school life.
+To make the most out of their university experience and tuition, Nazim suggests students struggling with stress branch out and use services available to them, such as the sleep lounge which provides students a private place to get away from the hustle of school life.

-Nazim said the group advocated for the recent fall reading week, which the school had for the first time this year.
+According to Nazim, the group advocated for the recent fall reading week, which the school had for the first time this year.

-The program pairs first-year students with peer mentors in their second or third year to make the transition into a new school as easy as possible for them.
+The FYE program pairs first-year students with peer mentors in their second or third year to make the transition into a new school as easy as possible for them.

 For information about the services offered on campus, visit the Student Life section of Guelph-Humber’s website https://www.guelphhumber.ca/life